 WE PRODUCE MEANINGFUL EVENTS!

-In 1987, Mrs. Yvonne Hipps-Cisco, the wife of Taylor Cisco Jr and the mother of Taylor Aaron and Catherine Julieanna, was diagnosis with terminal breast cancer.
+At the age of 35, Mrs. Yvonne Hipps-Cisco, the wife of Taylor Cisco Jr and the mother of Taylor Aaron and Catherine Julieanna, was diagnosis with terminal breast cancer.
 Yvonne was told to get her affairs in order and given only 3 month to live.
 After her miraculous recovery, she continued to be a scout leader for her children and continued doing community social service work.
 Her goal was to teach her children to give back to those in need by providing a helping hand.

 Catherine and Taylor Aaron learned the importance of volunteering from their mom as planned.
 Both children also developed a love for performing and a love for learning about other cultures.
 Taylor and Catherine grew up participating in pageants and talent shows across the United States.
 After their mother developed cancer three more times, they decided to use their talents to host private events to spread awareness.
 Over the years, the family worked with organizations such as the American Cancer Society, Y-Me and various non-profit organizations to produce outreach events.
 It was the desire of the Cisco family to help find a Cure for cancer and to aide families facing cancer that led to the founding of Cisco and Cisco Productions, Inc.